 Introduction to Western philosophical methods as applied to religion.
 Includes nature and meaning of religion and God, classical arguments, the impact of religious belief on ethics, psychology, and law in the West, faith and reason, theodicy, and mysticism.
-This is not a world religions class.
 (Same as PHI 140.)